-On March 4, 2011, the Company completed a private placement whereby it issued 4,653,000 units at \$0.80 per unit for gross proceeds of \$3,722,400 under a non-brokered private placement.
-Each unit consisted of one common share and one half of one share purchase warrant.
-Each whole share purchase warrant entitles the holder thereof to purchase one additional common share for 24 months from the date of closing at a price of \$1.00 per common share for a total of 2,326,500 shares.
-In connection with the private placement, the Company paid cash of \$14,000 and issued 159,425 units valued at \$127,540 as a commission, with the units having terms similar to those issued under the private placement.
-The Company incurred other cash share issuance costs of \$20,772 on the private placement.
+On March 4, 2011, the Company issued 4,653,000 units at \$0.80 per unit for gross proceeds of \$3,722,400 under a non-brokered private placement.
+Each unit consisted of one common share and one half of one non-transferable share purchase warrant.
+Each whole share purchase warrant entitles the holder thereof to purchase one additional common share for 24 months from the date of closing at a price of \$1.00 per common share, for a total of 2,326,500 shares.
+The full value of \$3,722,400 was assigned to the common shares.
+In connection with the private placement, as a commission, the Company issued 159,425 units valued at \$127,540 with terms similar to those issued under the private placement and paid \$14,000 in cash.
+The Company incurred other cash share issuance costs of \$33,165 on the private placement.

-The Company also anticipates completing an additional unit private placement of \$2,000,000 with these same terms, as part of the agreement expected to be signed shortly with Fresnillo to jointly explore the Coneto mining district.
+The Company anticipates completing an additional unit private placement of \$2,000,000 with these same terms during the second quarter of fiscal 2012, as part of the agreement expected to be signed with Fresnillo to jointly explore the Coneto mining district.

-Currently, management believes that the Company has adequate funds on hand to complete the initial US\$2,000,000 payment required for the acquisition of the Barsele property, spend a minimum of US\$1,000,000 on exploration of the Barsele property within the first year following completion of the acquisition, conduct a Phase-I diamond drilling program on the Las Mesas property and to sustain its corporate operations for the next 12 months.
-However, management anticipates additional funds will be required if the Company elects to expand the exploration programs on the Barsele or Las Mesas properties beyond what is currently scheduled for the next 12 months, and that new funding will be raised by a private placement of common shares.
+Currently, management believes that the Company has adequate funds on hand to meet the minimum exploration expenditure commitment on the Barsele property, of US\$1,000,000 during the first year, and to sustain its corporate operations for the next 12 months.
+However, management anticipates additional funds will be required if the Company elects to expand the exploration program on the Barsele property beyond what is currently scheduled for the next 12 months, and that new funding will be raised by a private placement of common shares.

-While there has been great volatility in the stock markets, which may raise questions about the Company's ability to raise new capital and thereby sustain or expand its operations, the Company very recently succeeded in raising in excess of \$3.7 million on the strength of its pending acquisition of the Barsele property.
-However, there is no certainty that the Company will be successful in its efforts to raise new capital, which would cause the Company to reconsider its viability as a going concern at that time and how best to sustain a reduced level of operations, pending a return to better market conditions when a financing could be completed.
+While there has been great volatility in the stock markets, which may raise questions about the Company's ability to raise new capital and thereby sustain or expand its operations, during fiscal 2011, the Company succeeded in raising in excess of \$3.7 million on the strength of its pending acquisition of the Barsele property.
+However, there is no certainty that the Company will continue to be successful in its efforts to raise new capital, which would cause the Company to reconsider its viability as a going concern at that time and how best to sustain a reduced level of operations, pending a return to better market conditions when a financing could be completed.